cbasdev/ProcesadorArq/README.md

 [Leonardo Castrillón Giraldo](https://github.com/deltaintegrate)

-### Modulo 1:
+### Module 1:
-Contiene instrucciones basicas logicas y aritmeticas
+It contains basic logical and arithmetic instructions

-### Modulo 2:
+### Module 2:
-Se adicionan los modulos multiventana soportando instrucciones que generan conditional code, load y store
+Multi-window modules are added supporting instructions that generate conditional code, load and store

-### Modulo 3:
+### Module 3:
-Implementacion del datamemory para lectura y escritura adeemas de saltos con funciones call, branch y jump and link
+Implementation of datamemory for reading and writing in addition to jumps with call, branch and jump and link functions

-### Modulo 4:
+### Module 4:
-Procesador segmentado final, teoricamente 5 veces mas rapido que el primero.
+Final segmented processor, theoretically 5 times faster than the first.